 A crucial element of a content supply chain strategy is to integrate the technology stack.
 A workflow is only as fast as its slowest handoff.
 Ensuring that all key systems, such as work management, digital asset management, creative applications, and delivery platforms, are integrated is essential for creating an uninterrupted flow of content and data.

-The Adobe Solution: The power of the Adobe platform is rooted in its natively integrated nature.
-Adobe has engineered its solutions to eliminate friction and data loss that impact organizations that use third-party tools, workflow tools that don’t integrate with creative design platforms.
-The connection between Workfront, AEM Sites, AEM Assets, and Creative Cloud automates critical handoffs, such as routing approved assets directly from review into the DAM, creating a truly seamless workflow from brief to delivery.
+The Adobe solution: The power of the Adobe platform is rooted in its natively integrated nature.
+Adobe has engineered its applications to eliminate friction and data loss that impact organizations that use third-party tools, workflow tools that don’t integrate with creative design platforms.
+The connection between Workfront, Adobe Experience Manager (AEM) Sites, Adobe Experience Manager (AEM) Assets, and Adobe Creative Cloud automates critical handoffs, such as routing approved assets directly from review into the DAM, creating a truly seamless workflow from brief to delivery.

 Data and business goal alignment provides a path forward.